-You may not use RCMA resources, including your RCMA email address, to create or maintain a personal social media account, upload content or make personal postings online, nor may you do so during working hours.
+You may not use RCMA resources, including your RCMA email address, to create or maintain a personal social media account, upload content, or make personal postings online, nor may you do so during working hours.
+You also may not allow any students to utilize social media platforms during the school day or on equipment and networks of the RCMA Charter Academies except in cases when such a thing will serve for education purposes.